 The plan includes both new spaces and the renovation of some regions of the existing campus.
 On the first floor, construction will include a new dedicated modern worship space, a new fellowship hall, a coffee shop, a bookstore, and a grand gallery.
 On the second floor, we will have a new open mezzanine gathering area, a new chapel (moved from the basement), and a new parlor, while the classrooms and offices will be renovated.
 A new third-floor area will be dedicated to youth, featuring classrooms and gathering spaces, including large media rooms for high school and middle school students.

-The Julia Garden provides a beautiful natural setting for our church—a peaceful place for reflection and gathering.
+The Julia Garden offers a beautiful natural setting for our Church—a serene space for reflection and gathering.
 Our vision is to preserve the spirit of the garden while relocating it to the North Lawn, where it will be expanded to include inviting gathering areas, winding pathways, lush landscaping, and elegant hardscape elements.
-We are currently interviewing leading landscape design firms to bring this new vision of the Julia Garden to life.
+We have currently engaged a leading landscape design firm to bring this new vision of the Julia Garden to life.

 Yes, we plan to add 44 surface parking spaces, increasing the total from 113 to 157.